Drashko73/metafox/README.md

 Once the app and the necessary components are running, you can access the FastAPI endpoint at `http://localhost:8000` and monitor the Celery workers using Flower at `http://localhost:5555`.

 Make sure to configure any necessary environment variables or settings before starting the app.

+## API Documentation

+After starting the FastAPI endpoint, you can access the API documentation by navigating to `http://localhost:8000/metafox/docs`.
+This endpoint provides a comprehensive overview of all the available API routes, request/response schemas, and example requests.

+The API documentation is generated automatically based on the defined endpoints and their corresponding request/response models.
+It allows developers to easily explore and understand the functionality of the MetaFOX API without having to refer to the source code.

+The documentation provides detailed information about each endpoint, including the HTTP methods supported, the expected request payloads, and the structure of the response data.
+It also includes interactive features such as the ability to make test requests directly from the documentation page.

+To access the API documentation, simply open a web browser and enter the URL `http://localhost:8000/metafox/docs` after starting the FastAPI endpoint.